trondhindenes/flansible/README.md

 `http://<hostname>/api/spec.html`, with the json spec located at `http://<hostname>/api/spec`

 ### Usage: Ad-hoc commands
-Issue a POST to `http://<hostname>/api/ansiblecommand` with contenttype `Application/Json` Flansible uses basic auth, with username/password configurable in the config.ini file (default: admin/admin) The body should contain the following (also, see the swagger spec mentioned above)
+Issue a POST to `http://<hostname>/api/ansiblecommand` with contenttype `Application/Json`.

+Flansible uses basic auth, with username/password configurable in the config.ini file (default: admin/admin) The body should contain the following (also, see the swagger spec mentioned above):
 ```json
 {
     "module":  "find",